begrif/mazing/README.md

 1. `grid.c` and `grid.h`
    * implements a grid with a notion of walls between cells
+   * copy, rotate, and paste-into tools for assembling a large maze from parts
    * provides an ASCII art grid printer
 2. `distance.c` and `distance.h`
    * as an adjuct to `grid.c`, this measures distances